JF631/dnlp_the_AttentionHeads/README.md

 - Synonym replacement: In this approach we randomly replace a fixed number of words (10%, 25%, 50%) of a sentence with their synonyms (from WordNet) to create more training data.
 This replacement introduces lexical variety to the train dataset without changing the overall sentiment.
 As reference, we used [EDA: Easy Data Augmentation Techniques for Boosting Performance on Text Classification Tasks - Jason Wei, Kai Zou](https://arxiv.org/abs/1901.11196).
 - Backtranslation: This approach generates semantically equivalent paraphrases via machine translation, in this case Hugging Face’s MarianMT models.
 This approach translates an English sentence into French and then back into English, producing natural paraphrases, that are not in the training data exactly as is.
 The idea for this approach come from [Improving Neural Machine Translation Models with Monolingual Data - Rico Sennrich, Barry Haddow, Alexandra Birch](https://arxiv.org/abs/1511.06709).

+### Paraphrase type detection with BART
+To further finetune BART to differentiate between 26 paraphrase types, we focussed on the overall training on inabalanced data sets.
+Therefore, we considered following strategies:
+- New sampling mehtod inside training batches in a way that more rare types are over represented in batches.
+- This can be combined with an [Asymmetric Loss (ASL) for Multi-Label Classification](https://openaccess.thecvf.com/content/ICCV2021/papers/Ridnik_Asymmetric_Loss_for_Multi-Label_Classification_ICCV_2021_paper.pdf?) to focus more on rare labels during traing.
+This also tackles the easy-negative dominance problem.
+Here, negative dominance describes that the 26 dimensional multi hot encoded vector of {0, 1} has overall much more zeros than ones, as one sentence pair only represents some few paraphrase types (or none at all).
+- We also considered [class weighting methods](https://arxiv.org/pdf/2507.11384) but sticked with frequency based over sampling of rare labels, as it is more robust.
+- [Supervised Contrastive Loss](https://arxiv.org/pdf/2004.11362) to make the model cluster common paraphrase types together in the embedding space.
+By this, it is easier for the model to actually gain a language understanding and not just learn to predict the most common paraphrase type.
+- A small MLP as classification head instead of the linear head so far.
+This has often been discussed in papers, especially in combination with BERT.(e.g., [[1](https://arxiv.org/html/2403.18547v1)], [[2](https://arxiv.org/abs/2210.16771)])

 ## Training

 #### Part 1: Baseline